Capital murder trial set for man accused of killing Springdale man

 FAYETTEVILLE, Ark.
-(KFTA) — A capital murder trial is scheduled for a man accused of stabbing a Springdale man to death.
+(KNWA) — A capital murder trial is scheduled for a man accused of stabbing a Springdale man to death.

 The trial is scheduled to begin sometime during April 2020.